What if I cannot pay my tax bill?

 HMRC also use debt collection agencies to contact taxpayers who owe HMRC money.
 If you are contacted by such an agency, they should act in a similar manner to HMRC themselves.

-The tax charity Taxaid have more information about these agencies and also, more generally, about negotiating Time to Pay arrangements with HMRC.
+The tax charity TaxAid have more information about these agencies and also, more generally, about negotiating time to pay arrangements with HMRC.

 There is more information on what to do if you cannot pay your tax on time on GOV.UK.